localhots/musicbrainz/README.md

   # Cache config (optional)
   c.cache_path = "/tmp/musicbrainz-cache"
   c.perform_caching = true
+  c.hexdigest_url = true # not sure if secure in production but set to false if you want to put cached files under a directory schema which matches the query

   # Querying config (optional)
   c.query_interval = 1.2 # seconds
   c.tries_limit = 2